nemonik/hands-on-DevOps/docs/markdown.md

 --

-We will be spending most of the course hands-on working with the tools and in the Unix commandline making us of the methods and repeated practices of DevOps, so as to grow an understanding of how DevOps actually works.
+We will be spending most of the course hands-on working with the tools and in the Unix command-line making us of the methods and repeated practices of DevOps, so as to grow an understanding of how DevOps actually works.

 --